-- 12.1.
+12.1.
 The Prudential Code requires the Council to explain its policy on gross and net debt.
-The Council currently has gross debt of £337.8 million and net debt (after deducting cash balances) of £221.8 million.
-The next financial year is expected to see the Bank Rate continue at historically low levels.
+The Council currently has gross debt of £329 million and net debt (after deducting cash balances) of £188.8 million.
+The next financial year is expected to see the Bank Rate rise to 0.75% from the current historically low level of 0.5%.
 As borrowing rates are expected to be higher than investment rates this would indicate that value could best be obtained by avoiding new external borrowing and using internal cash balances to finance new capital expenditure.
-This is referred to as internal borrowing and would maximise short term savings. - 12.2.
+This is referred to as internal borrowing and would maximise short term savings.

+- 12.2.
 However, by delaying unavoidable new external borrowing until later years when PWLB rates are forecast to be higher will mean the potential for incurring additional long term costs. - 12.3.
 The Council has examined the potential for undertaking early repayment of some external debt in order to reduce the difference between its gross and net debt positions.
 However, the introduction by the PWLB of significantly lower rates for repayments than for new borrowing means that large premiums would be incurred and such levels of premiums cannot be justified on value for money grounds. - 12.4.
-Against this background caution will be adopted with the 2015/16 treasury operations.
+Against this background caution will be adopted with the 2016/17 treasury operations.
 The Section 151 Officer will monitor the interest rate market and adopt a pragmatic approach to changing circumstances, reporting any decisions to Members at the next available opportunity.